lolpakichu/elmcli/README.md

 # elm
-elm is a command-line-interface (cli for short) i am developing with python. it is meant to be a lightweight program that has similar functionality to bash terminal or cmd.
+elm is a command-line-app i am developing with python. it is meant to be a lightweight program that has similar functionality to bash terminal or cmd.